Questions for Protix Schedule a call

 Protix says

-Its insect meal cuts CO₂ by up to 89% vs soy protein concentrate, 52.6% vs soy meal and 20.4% vs fishmeal, "confirmed by a peer review published in ScienceDirect."4
+Its black soldier fly larvae meal cuts CO₂ by up to 89% vs soy protein concentrate, 52.6% vs soy meal and 20.4% vs fishmeal, "confirmed by a peer review published in ScienceDirect."4

 The evidence